lmorchard/blog.lmorchard.com/posts/2022-06-07-finley-and-charley/index.md

 Quinn blinked.
 "Our kids?
 I don't even know if I—"

 "Ugh," Wren groaned and rolled their eyes.
-"Not *ours*, I mean human kids in general.
+"Not *ours*, I mean kids in general.
 They'll all be living on those rocks ruled over by those false minds.
 And then their kids.
 And kids after that.
 At some point they'll forget where these Demigods came from.
 Those kids will start to think maybe *they* came from the machines!"

 "Damn," said Quinn.
 They had problems keeping their eyes entirely focused on Wren, but their intensity made them give it an earnest try.